lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 and the second and third were to emphasis separation of the denser organelles.
 The intersect of replicates 1 and 2 was treated as a 20-plex dataset for the analysis.
-As discussed in the manuscript @hyper, it has been shown that combining replicates across from different gradients can increase spatial resolution @Trotter:2010.
+As discussed in the manuscript @hyper, it has been shown that combining replicates from different gradients can increase spatial resolution @Trotter:2010.
 The combination of replicates resulted in 5032 proteins common in both experiments.

-These, as well as many other data are directly available as properly structured and annotated computational objects from the experiment package.
-In this workflow, we will start with a description of how to generate these ad hoc objects starting from an arbitrary spreadsheets, as produced by many popular third-party applications.
+These, as well as many other data are directly available as properly structured and annotated datasets from the experiment package.
+In this workflow, we will start with a description of how to generate these ad hoc data objects starting from an arbitrary spreadsheet, as produced by many popular third-party applications.

 While we focus here on a LOPIT-type dataset, these analyses are relevant for any quantitative spatial proteomics data, irrespective of the